pdmoerland/BioSB-MachineLearning-2025/README.md

 ## Assignment

 Participants requiring a certificate of successful completion (3 ECTS) should make a final assignment.
-The student will analyse a biological dataset (preferably one from his/her own practice) using some of methods taught in the course, and write a small report (5-10 pages) on the results.
-If the student has no dataset available, one will be provided.
-The report will have to be mailed to [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl) no later than three weeks after the course has finished (October 21, 2022).
+You will analyse a biological dataset (preferably one from your own practice) using some of methods taught in the course, and write a small report (5-10 pages) on the results.
+If you have no dataset available, one will be provided.
+The report will have to be mailed to [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl) no later than three weeks after the course has finished (February 14, 2025).
 We will strictly adhere to this deadline; if you require extension, you should contact us well in advance.
 The proposal will be graded "fail" or "pass", with one possible resubmission.
 Those who choose not to make the final assignment will receive a certificate of participation (1.5 ECTS).

 ## Location and travel information

-Course class rooms are located in and around the Amsterdam UMC, location [Academic Medical Center](https://www.google.nl/maps/@52.294629,4.9557843,1121m/data=!3m1!1e3) (AMC; in Dutch: Academisch Medisch Centrum), Meibergdreef 9, Amsterdam.
+Course classrooms are located in the Amsterdam UMC, location [Academic Medical Center](https://www.google.nl/maps/@52.294629,4.9557843,1121m/data=!3m1!1e3) (AMC; in Dutch: Academisch Medisch Centrum), Meibergdreef 9, Amsterdam.

 Detailed travel information to the AMC can be found at https://www.amsterdamumc.nl/en/location-amc/address.htm.
 The metro/train station is at about 10 minutes walking distance from the class rooms and can be reached in less than 30 minutes from Amsterdam Central Station and Schiphol Airport.

 ## Schedule

-The course will run in the week of *September 26-30 2022*.
+The course will run in the week of *January 20-24 2025*.

 <!---Preparation material on statistics and linear algebra will be distributed before the course, to be studied by students missing the required background.
 After the course, 2-3 days will have to be spent on the report to be handed in by those wanting to do the final assignment.--->
-Each course day will have the following schedule:
+Course days will generally have the following schedule:

    * 9.00 - 12.00: 	Lecture
    * 12.00 - 13.00: 	Lunch break
    * 13.00 - 17.00: 	Computer lab

-*Note that the course material is still going to change before and during ;-) the course week.*
+*Note that the course material is still going to change before and (maybe even during ;-) the course week.*

 *Monday* (September 26) -	[Introduction](Day1/Day1.pdf)
 *Lecturer* 	Marcel Reinders